Table of Contents

 The key to customer testimonial videos is authenticity.
 Saying “real customers, not actors” at the start doesn’t cut it.

 However, authentic doesn’t mean unprofessional.
-AirBnB nailed this balance of authenticity and professionalism.
+AirBnB nailed the perfect balance of authenticity and professionalism with this corporate video.

-Yes, it’s obvious the people have had time to rehearse their statements.
+Yes, it’s obvious the people in this video had time to rehearse their statements.
 Nobody stumbles over their words or says “um” six times.

-But the staging, clothing, and dialogue all feel very natural, and not too over-rehearsed, which makes for an extremely high quality but believable customer testimonial video.
+But the staging, clothing, and dialogue all feel very natural and not too over-rehearsed, which makes for a corporate video that’s high-quality but still believable.